This mandatory standard applies to decorative alcohol fuelled devices.

 There are three common types of decorative alcohol fuelled devices:

 - freestanding devices – larger, heavier and generally more expensive than table top devices.
-They are stationary and stand on the floor or are placed against a wall, or in a prominent position as a feature
+While most are portable, they are not intended to be moved around and are likely to stand on the floor or be placed against a wall or in a prominent position as a feature.

-- fixed devices – installed in a fixed position (usually wall-mounted or recessed), often referred to as ‘fireplaces’.
+- fixed devices – require installation in a fixed position (usually wall-mounted or recessed), often referred to as ‘fireplaces’.

-- meet the stability test set out in the European standard
+- meet the stability test set out in the European standard; and

 - come with a fuel container with a flame arrester or an automatic fuel pump system